lucsorel/py2puml/README.md

 * parsing [abstract syntax trees](https://docs.python.org/3/library/ast.html#ast.NodeVisitor) to detect the instance attributes defined in `__init__` constructors

-`py2puml` outputs diagrams in PlantUML syntax, which can be saved in text files along your python code and versioned with them.
+`py2puml` outputs diagrams in PlantUML syntax, which can be:
+* versioned along your code with a unit-test ensuring its consistency (see the [test_py2puml.py's test_py2puml_model_on_py2uml_domain](tests/py2puml/test_py2puml.py) example)
+* generated and hosted along other code documentation (better option: generated documentation should not be versioned with the codebase)

 To generate image files, use the PlantUML runtime, a docker image of the runtime (see [think/plantuml](https://hub.docker.com/r/think/plantuml)) or of a server (see the CLI documentation below)

-If you like tools around PlantUML, you may also be interested in this [lucsorel/plantuml-file-loader](https://github.com/lucsorel/plantuml-file-loader) project: a webpack loader which converts PlantUML files into images during the webpack processing (useful to [include PlantUML diagrams in your slides](https://github.com/lucsorel/markdown-image-loader/blob/master/README.md#web-based-slideshows) with RevealJS or RemarkJS).
+If you like tools related with PlantUML, you may also be interested in this [lucsorel/plantuml-file-loader](https://github.com/lucsorel/plantuml-file-loader) project: a webpack loader which converts PlantUML files into images during the webpack processing (useful to [include PlantUML diagrams in your slides](https://github.com/lucsorel/markdown-image-loader/blob/master/README.md#web-based-slideshows) with RevealJS or RemarkJS).

 # Install